tylerjrichards/st-paywall/README.md

 redirect_url = 'http://localhost:8501'
 ```

 The last step for your Google Oauth provisioning is to head over to the [consent screen](https://console.cloud.google.com/apis/credentials/consent) and edit what users will see when logging in.
 Fill out all the info they ask for, and make sure to add the email scope (called '.../auth/userinfo.email' by Google with the user description 'See your primary Google Account email address').
 That should be it!
-If you are in testing mode, st-stripe will look for the following secrets.
+If you are in testing mode, st-paywall will look for the following secrets.

 ```toml
 client_id = '1234.....googleusercontent.com'